'My boy's story will be known:' Mom of toddler reportedly run over by his father in Colorado shares her son's story

 The crash happened in the 1000 block of Natalie Street, about 1 1/2 miles from St. Thomas More Hospital.

 Originally, the sheriff's office was reporting Jesse James Bullard was 3; that was information they reportedly received from his father.
 Tamlin lives in Texas, and could only speak to 11 News via phone to provide his correct age as she plans a funeral for her child.

-Click here for a GoFundMe to help with funeral expenses.
 The GoFundMe page was verified by 11 News.
 A funeral for the boy is scheduled in his home state of Texas for January 30.